 When your data is sent to other countries

 We may sometimes make use of cloud-based systems to support the management of our business.
 Where this happens, we will ensure that there are appropriate safeguards in place to protect your rights.
 Our services use platforms such as Microsoft Office 365, Google, and Amazon Web Services, which host data in the USA and EU under contract.

-There may be occasions where we need to process your information outside of the European Economic Area (EEA); for example, where we use a third party computer system supported by employees in the USA.
+There may be occasions where we need to process your information outside of the UK; for example, where we use a third party computer system supported by employees in the USA.
 Where we do this we will take all necessary steps to ensure that your information remains secure.

 Your rights, and how you can access and update your information

 We are committed to upholding your rights in respect of your personal data.